Singularities of Ricci flow and diffeomorphisms: The action of the diffeomorphism group

-\begin{proof}[Proof of Theorem \ref{t:main}] Repeatedly applying Theorems \ref{t:extend} and \ref{t:improve} gives maps $\Psi_{R_i}$ satisfying ($\dagger_{R_i}$) with $R_i \to \infty$.
+\begin{proof}[Proof of Theorems \ref{t:main}, \ref{t:rigidP}] Repeatedly applying Theorems \ref{t:extend} and \ref{t:improve} gives maps $\Psi_{R_i}$ satisfying ($\dagger_{R_i}$) with $R_i \to \infty$.
 The maps are uniformly Lipschitz on compact subsets since the $\Psi_{R_i}$'s are almost isometries and, since $f$ and $\bar{f}$ are proper, the Arzela-Ascoli theorem gives a uniformly convergent subsequence and a limiting proper map $\Psi$.
 As $R_i \to \infty$, the Lipschitz constants go to one and we conclude that $\Psi$ preserves both the metric and the potential. \end{proof}

 The challenge for proving Theorem \ref{t:improve} is that Theorem \ref{p:firstorder} requires bounds on $\dv_{\bar{f}} \, h$ and $\cB (h,k)$ that are stronger than what comes out of ($\dagger_R$).
 This is a gauge problem: these quantities are only small in the right coordinates, and this is true even if the shrinker is isometric to the model $\Sigma$.
-We will use the $\cP$ operator to find the right coordinates.
+We will use $\cP$ to find the right coordinates in Proposition \ref{p:solvegauge}.